Flwoof/Reflex-Training-Game/README.md

   - .09" OLED screen <br/>
   - 360 degree servo <br/>
   - 2 servo one arm bits.
 I cut one in half and glued it to the other to get the desired length. <br/>

+**How to Play the Game** <br/>
+The game should start as soon as you plug the Arduino in <br/>
+One LED should light up, you're trying to time your button press with when the arm passes over the sensor connected to that LED
+If you press at the correct time, the score counter on the OLED screen will increment by 1.
+The arm will now start to spin the opposite direction.
+If you press at an incorrect time, the score will not go up and the game will end The game continues forever, although there is a speed cap after level 35.

 ## **If you've never installed a library before:**
 1. Open Arduino IDE